Mehemmedd1/WeatherApp/README.md

 Weather App 🌦️

 Weather App is a simple and fast application that allows users to view current weather information.
-It is developed using the Spring Boot framework and fetches data from the OpenWeather API.
+It is developed using the Spring Boot framework.

 Features ✨